WilliamY97/LearningJournal/uWaterloo/ECE290/TortLaw.md

 - Ex.
 A man is walking down the road and trampled by a horse loose from a carriage

-- Under the old system, the owner is responsible - end of story.
+e- Under the old system, the owner is responsible - end of story.

 - Over time the concept was refined to include idea of **fault** so if he was careless and let the horse escape then he is liable but if horse was scared by snake then it is beyond operator's control